 A limited number of scholarships are available to cover all or part of tuition of those whose financial circumstances would otherwise prevent their attendance.
 Scholarship decisions should be completed no later than the end of April.
 Please be sure to complete the scholarship request on the application form.
 Please note: all financial aid recipients will share a room with another participant (no single rooms).

 The admissions process for both sessions will begin in March.
 Successful applicants receive letters and a postcard to be returned by the applicant.
 Upon NCDC's receipt of that confirming postcard, a registration will be considered firm.

 Applications will exceed enrollment by a substantial number.
 You are encouraged to apply early.
 Initial acceptances will be made from Application Forms received by March 15.
+APPLICATION FOR 2015 TO COME SOON; 2014 EXAMPLE IS STILL POSTED.
 Late applications and those not selected will be placed on a waiting list.
 Members of National Association of Criminal Defense Lawyers (NACDL) and those who represent indigent clients in criminal matters will be given priority.
 Because of the defense orientation of this program, those who regularly prosecute cases in any court are referred instead to the National College for District Attorneys (NCDA).

 NOTE: We will still be accepting applications for the waiting list until the start of the sessions.
 Every year, people are admitted from the waiting list, so it's not as bad as it may sound.
 Flexibility is a plus.